Akario643/ml/README.md

 There are a coupple of libraries needed to run the code

-pip install matplotlib
+- pip install matplotlib
-pip install pandas
+- pip install pandas
-pip install seaborn
+- pip install seaborn
-pip install scikit-learn
+- pip install scikit-learn
+- pip install numpy